China pays big to expand its clout along the new Silk Road

 President Xi Jinping set out his vision during a September 2013 visit to Kazakhstan and on Saturday he announced an initial $40 billion for a "Silk Road fund" to invest in infrastructure and industrial and financial cooperation, aiming to "break the connectivity bottleneck" in Asia.

-The modern-day Silk Road starts at a railway station encircled by container depots in the village of Tuanjie (which means "solidarity") in Chongqing, a city of 30 million where laptop maker Hewlett Packard and Apple supplier Foxconn have factories, among others.
+The modern-day Silk Road starts at Tuanjie Village, the name - meaning "solidarity" - given to a railway station encircled by container depots in Chongqing, a city of 30 million where laptop maker Hewlett Packard and Apple supplier Foxconn have factories, among others.

 The first stirrings of this new Silk Road predate Xi's plan: a direct train to Duisburg in Germany left Chongqing in 2011.